 (Arris TG3482G using the

 but unless the range issue is addressed, 802.11ad will absolutely NOT become a

-router WAN to LAN/WLAN throughput.
+poor router WAN to LAN/WLAN throughput.

 Because even with crazy fast wireless speeds (above 1Gbps), the WAN to

-LAN/WLAN link (below 1 Gbps) is likely where you will see a performance bottleneck!
+LAN/WLAN link (below 1 Gbps) is likely where you will see a performance bottleneck.